On the computational hardness needed for quantum cryptography

 Goldreich's work leverages the result of Impagliazzo, Levin, and Luby~\cite{ILL89} to show that EFID pairs exist if and only if (classical) pseudorandom generators exist.
-This, together with what we know about pseudorandom generators, means the existence of a classical protocol for almost any cryptographic task implies existence of EFID pairs and furthermore that EFID pairs suffice for realizing any cryptographic task in Minicrypt.
-We consider a natural quantum analogue of EFID pairs: \begin{definition}[EFI pairs, informal] An EFI pair is a pair of efficient quantum algorithms such that the \emph{mixed states} they output are statistically far but computationally indistinguishable. \end{definition}
+This, together with what we know about pseudorandom generators, means the existence of a classical protocol for almost any cryptographic task that requires computational hardness implies existence of EFID pairs, and furthermore that EFID pairs suffice for realizing a large class of tasks.
+We consider a natural quantum analogue of EFID pairs: \begin{definition}[EFI pairs, informal] An EFI pair is a pair of efficient quantum algorithms whose output \emph{states} are statistically far but computationally indistinguishable. \end{definition}

 Clearly, any quantum-hard EFID pair is also an EFI pair.
 On the other hand, it is unknown whether existence of EFI pairs implies the existence of (classical) pseudorandom generators or one-way functions.
-Indeed, via existing works (for example, \cite{Kretschmer21} combined with \cite[Theorem 4.1]{AQY21}), such an implication is false in the relativizing setting.
+Indeed, the implication is false in the relativizing setting (see \cite{Kretschmer21}, combined with \cite[Theorem 4.1]{AQY21}).

-Still, we show that the existence of EFI pairs is {\em essential} for the existence of commitment schemes, oblivious transfer protocols, non-trivial multi-party computation protocols, and zero-knowledge proofs for non-trivial languages.
+A first indication that EFI pairs are central to quantum cryptography is the observation that they are essentially equivalent to the statically binding variant of canonical form quantum commitments \cite{Yan22}\footnote{ Indeed, Yan~\cite{Yan22} suggests studying the connections between statistically binding canonical-form commitment schemes and other cryptographic primitives.
+This work follows the same path, while distilling EFI as the notion of interest.
+See more details in \Cref{sec:tech-overview}. }.
+Building on this initial connection, we demonstrate that the existence of EFI pairs is essential for the existence of {\em any} commitment scheme, oblivious transfer protocols, non-trivial multi-party computation protocols, and zero-knowledge proofs for non-trivial languages.
 Furthermore, for each one of these primitives, we use EFI pairs as a tool for demonstrating that existence of protocols for a minimal version of the primitive implies existence of protocols for a full-fledged version of that primitive.
 Informally:

 \begin{itemize}